 Let’s see which website builder wins in terms of design flexibility and creative control.

 If you skim down the long list Wix templates, you will see a great range and quality of designs.
 You are not confined to a few templates in some special domains.
-Instead, you have an option to choose from over 500 attractive templates listed in different industries, including blog, photographers, Video, and more.
+Instead, you have an option to choose from over 500 attractive templates listed in different industries, including blogs, photographers, Video, and more.

 Here are some more facts to consider: